-Additional questions arise in determining how much plutonium North Korea has produced since 2002 when the IAEA monitors were kicked out of the country and the seals were broken at Yongbyon.
+2007, when international monitoring resumed.
 A South Korean Defense Ministry white paper from December 2006 estimated that North Korea had made 30 kg of weapons-grade plutonium in the previous three years, potentially enough for five nuclear bombs.
-It also concurred with U.S. estimates that North Korea's total stockpile of weapons-grade plutonium was 50 kg.
-21
+The white paper also concurred with U.S. estimates that North Korea's total stockpile of weapons-grade plutonium was 50 kg.19

-The accounting issue was further complicated when North Korea reportedly declared a lower number of 37 kg of separated plutonium in its declaration under the Six Party Talks.
-No agreement has been reached on verifying the amount of plutonium stocks through inspections (see discussions on declaration, verification below).
+The accounting issue was further complicated when North Korea reportedly declared a lower number of 37 kg of separated plutonium in its declaration under the Six Party Talks.20 No agreement has been reached on verifying the amount of plutonium stocks through inspections (see discussions on declaration, verification below).
 In January 2009, an American scholar who had visited Pyongyang said the North Koreans told him that 30.8 kg amount had been "weaponized," possibly meaning that the separated plutonium might now be in warheads.
-The DPRK officials also told him that they would not allow for warheads to be inspected.
-So
+The DPRK officials also told him that they would not allow for warheads to be inspected.21